Sen.'s staff gets an earful about available, affordable housing

-When it comes to housing in Rice County, local leaders agree: it’s neither affordable nor available.
+The cost of housing in Goodhue County is going up, but wages aren't following this trend.

-Members of U.S. Sen. Tina Smith’s staff headed to Faribault on Tuesday as part of a statewide listening tour on the topic of affordable housing.
-It’s a widespread problem across the state — and it’s particularly serious in Rice County, where a significant portion of renters spend more than half their monthly income on housing.
+Goodhue County isn't alone — across the state, communities are struggling with a lack of available and affordable housing to fit the needs of a growing population.
+The issue prompted a series of listening sessions throughout Minnesota, hosted by staff from U.S. Sen. Tina Smith's office.

-Around 20 representatives from the county, Three Rivers Community Action, the HOPE Center, Habitat for Humanity and others attended to voice concerns about the state of local housing.
+The tour stopped in Faribault July 30, when around 20 representatives from Rice County, Habitat for Humanity, Three Rivers Community Action (which supports Goodhue, Rice, Wabasha and Olmstead counties) and others gathered to voice concerns about the state of local housing.

 A major driver of these issues is the mismatch between market prices and income.
-Faribault has the third-most expensive rental market in the state (after the metro area and Rochester), but is ranked lower for income, according to Bree Maki, Smith’s southern Minnesota outreach director.
+Between 2000 and 2017, the median income of a Goodhue County renter decreased 13%.
+The median rent, however, increased 15%, according to the Minnesota Housing Partnership's 2019 report.
+A worker making the state minimum wage ($9.86 per hour) would have to work 47-49 hours a week to afford the average one-bedroom apartment.

 Natalia Marchan, Rice County Growing Up Healthy coordinator, recalled her own struggle five years ago to find an apartment as a single woman.
 To pay her $600 rent, she had to work three jobs, she said.